ilan-schemoul/meteor-service-worker/readme.md

 # Meteor Service Worker
-An universal Service Worker for meteor apps
+An universal Service Worker for meteor apps.

 Version [0.3](#head1234).
 If you have a lower version please update to 0.3 (at least), because old versions didn't clean not used file (notice that the new version will recreate a new cache and delete the old one so update the code will